 What should I do if a student in my class is struggling with writing?

 There are many things you can do to help!
 You may want to have a conversation with the student to see where they think they are struggling.
 If they are willing to work with you to improve their writing, great!
-Otherwise, you may want to suggest they make an appointment with a peer-tutor at the Academic Success Center.
+Otherwise, you may want to suggest they make an appointment with a peer-tutor at the Center for Academic Success and Accessibility Services.
 Appointments can be made through SSC.

 I am working with a graduate student who struggles with writing.
 How can I help them?